20 Scandinavian Foods You Have to Try on Your Next Trip

-Often reduced to pickled herring and IKEA meatballs, the food of Scandinavia in fact reflects a landmass that stretches from Steinsøy in the west to Finnmark near the Arctic Circle.
+Often reduced to pickled herring and Swedish meatballs, Scandinavian food in fact reflects a landmass that stretches from Steinsøy in the west to Finnmark near the Arctic Circle.
 Far from settling on one or two readily available ingredients, the region’s extreme seasons have made Scandinavians ever more inventive when creating their cuisine.
-It’s this attitude that shines through, both on restaurant menus and in the home.
-From princess cake to cloudberries, here are some of the top Scandinavian heritage foods to try on your next trip.
+It’s this attitude that shines through, broth on restaurant menus and in the home.
+From princess cake to cloudberries, here’s a deep dive into what Scandinavian food is all about, and some of the top Scandinavian foods to try on your next trip.

 Cloudberries